 At Apple's June 2018 Worldwide Developer Conference (WWDC), iOS 12 was unveiled to the world in a massive 2 hour 15 minute keynote presentation.
 Apple didn't waste any time and brought up the elephant in the room: Performance on iOS.

-iOS 12 will continue to undergo significant development from Apple until its release date and, it's safe to assume, after its release.
 This iOS 12 cheat sheet will be updated on a regular basis to reflect the latest information about the mobile operating system.

 SEE: Job description: iOS developer (Tech Pro Research)

 What is iOS 12, and will it work on my device?

 iOS 12 is the 12th major iteration of Apple's mobile operating system called iOS. iOS 12 offers a slew of welcome stability and performance improvements, along with new features that are sure to excite users.
 For starters, iOS 12 promises improvements around app launches, which any user will be happy to hear.